SalarAbb/nice-reads/README.md

 * How papers 1 and 2 were used in building the model structure and algorithm?
 * What are the ways to improve on these papers and many other similar papers?

-### 4. Some papers that use variational inference to disentangle the latent factor representation.
-These are example on how we manipulate and inject our knowledge to the cost function in the variational method to enforce the latent representation to have specific characteristics.
+### 4. Some papers which use variational inference to disentangle the latent factor representation.
+These are examples on how we manipulate the latent factors and inject our knowledge to the cost function within variational methods to enforce the latent representation to have specific characteristics.

  - 4.1. [β-VAE: LEARNING BASIC VISUAL CONCEPTS WITH A CONSTRAINED VARIATIONAL FRAMEWORK](https://openreview.net/pdf?id=Sy2fzU9gl)